-When looking to buy a used RV AC unit for your rig, there are several things you should keep in mind.
-Although used is generally more cost-effective, remember that pre-owned appliances are always a toss-up; you can only know what kind of shape a unit’s in by doing a thorough inspection and running a comprehensive test.
+When looking to buy a used RV A/C unit for your rig, there are several things you should keep in mind.
+Buying used is generally more cost-effective, but you can only know what kind of shape a unit is in by doing a thorough inspection and running a comprehensive test.
 Don’t take their word, do your homework!